 C_MessageEncryptInit

-CK_DEFINE_FUNCTION(CK_RV, C_MessageEncryptInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hKey );
+CK_DECLARE_FUNCTION(CK_RV, C_MessageEncryptInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hKey );

 C_MessageEncryptInit prepares a session for one or more encryption operations that use the same encryption mechanism and encryption key. hSession is the session’s handle; pMechanism points to the encryption mechanism; hKey is the handle of the encryption key.